Los Angeles to Newport Beach

 We sat there for hours, gazing out across the darkening water, knowing and quietly dreading the moment when we would have to give up our perfect table and leave behind our perfect Malibu, California evening.

-Reagan Presidential Library California Road Taken
+The Reagan Presidential Library & Museum

 The museum was half-closed at the time, but we were able to see Air Force One, part of the Berlin Wall, and Reagan’s Memorial and grave.